chiku-samugari/papply/README.markdown

 ### Detail

-P macro is a convinient interface for PAPPLY and APAPPLY macro.
+P macro is a convenient interface for PAPPLY and APAPPLY macro.
 It is converted into PAPPLY form if the special symbol `_` appears in the arguments.
 In other cases it is converted into APAPPLY form.